arielhasidim/mimic-uo-and-aki/README.md

 # MIMIC-IV hourly-adjusted urine output and AKI analysis

 SQL queries and R workflow to create datasets for hourly-adjusted urine output (UO) and AKI events as well as the original research results from the [MIMIC critical care database](https://mimic.mit.edu).
-This repository accompanies the article: *"Method for computerized standardization of arbitrary urinary output charting for the diagnosis of AKI: A derivation-validation proof of concept study using two multicenter databases"*.
+This repository accompanies the article: *"Standardizing urine output data for AKI analysis: A multicenter proof of concept study"*.

 ## Table of contents